dotansimha/graphql-code-generator/docs/getting-started/index.md

 ## Setup

-GraphQL Code Generator's behavior is bound into plugins, thus we will need to install few:
+GraphQL Code Generator's behavior is bound into plugins, thus we will need to install one of them:

-    $ npm install -D graphql-codegen-typescript-common graphql-codegen-typescript-server
+    $ npm install -D graphql-codegen-typescript

 Although can be used directly, it's recommended to add the code generation task as an `npm` script in `package.json`.
 This way we won't have to install GraphQL Code Generator globally: